 The incredibly charming fishing town Tavira is one of the most beautiful places to visit in Algarve.
 The colorful, tiled houses bring you back in time to a time where the livelihood of the inhabitants was primarily fishing.
 Today, you have to walk out of the center to avoid all the tourists.

 But it’s really nice to get out of the most frequented areas and wander the streets, admire the different tiles and colors that someone chose for their house ages ago.
+This is also one of the best things to do in Algarve in winter, as you avoid the crowds of the busier months of the year.

 Explore the coast on stand up paddle board